 In many ways it seems that Ray was ahead of his time.
 Concerts in the Domain exist today and music has become accessible to the everyman particularly through the digital age, so again, his beliefs just took the world a while to catch on.
 He was largely self-taught and also never travelled overseas to study as most teachers considered worthy of a position such as his did at the time.

 Australia was his muse and he found her endlessly fascinating and many of his works reflect aspects of life here, nature, culture and politics.
-Ray was somewhat compelled to express himself and his beliefs through his music and his legacy is a huge body of various types and styles of musical compositions strongly rooted in Australian Culture.
+Ray was somewhat compelled to express himself and his beliefs through his music and his legacy is a huge body of various types and styles of musical compositions strongly rooted in Australian Culture and reflective of the times in which he lived.